avocado-framework/avocado/docs/source/WritingTests.rst

-The reason why we have a shebang in the beginning of the test is because avocado tests, similarly to unittests, can use an entry point, called :func:`avocado.core.job.main`, that calls avocado libs to look for test classes and execute its main entry point.
+The reason why we have a shebang in the beginning of the test is because avocado tests, similarly to unittests, can use an entry point, called :func:`avocado.main`, that calls avocado libs to look for test classes and execute its main entry point.
 This is an optional, but fairly handy feature.
 In case you want to use it, don't forget to ``chmod +x`` your test.